rogeriomarques/tomango-2018/site/content/creates/online-marketing/seo.md

 ---
-title: SEO
+title: Search Engine Optimisation
 description: Search Engine Optimisation remains one of the key pillars of digital marketing.
 Our expertise will help your business get found for the right searches by the right people.
 seo_title: "SEO Services Sussex - Digital Marketing Company in Sussex"
 image: images/creates/seo-3.jpg
 weight: 10
 ---

-**Organic SEO remains one of the key pillars of digital marketing.
+**Organic search and SEO remains one of the key pillars of digital marketing.
 Our expertise will help your business get found by the right people.**

 Our tailor-made campaigns will get your website higher up the rankings for the search terms your target customers use.